How To Start A Business In Food Photography

 10. Figure Out Your Pricing

-Figuring out your pricing can be a very tricky topic for photographers.
-There isn’t a one-price-fits all approach with food photography and I kept trying to figure out that “universal number.”
+Figuring out your pricing can be a very tricky topic for photographers, because there isn’t a one-price-fits-all with food photography projects.
+There are four things to consider for food photography:

 So, how do you figure out your pricing?

-The way to figure out your pricing is to get to know your numbers by thinking about the following things:
+The way to figure out your pricing is to think through the following things:

 3. What is your “desired” annual income after taxes?